jiftechnify/eject-enum/README.md

 **eject-enum** have some limitations about code rewriting.
 They originate from limitations of the TS Compiler API/ts-morph.

 - Can't rewrite enums that have computed enum members.
-    - e.g. refering variables, members of other enums (even constant members)
+    - e.g. referring variables, members of other enums (even constant members)
 - Can't preserve original trailing comments of enum members.